 ∨ ROAD RACE EVENT MENU ∨

+The Northeast Delta Dental Mount Washington Road Race is a competitive mountain running race and has an official time limit of 3:05 from cannon fire.
 Official timing ends at 3 hours and 5 minutes after the start (12:05 PM).
-Please do not enter if you suspect you are unable to complete the course in that time without assistance.
-All runners still on course past this time will be asked to accept a ride down the mountain or will be untimed as they finish.
+Please do not enter if you suspect you are unable to complete the course in that time.
+All runners still on course past this time will be untimed as they finish.

 The minimum age for participation is 14 years of age on the date of the race.